-Abatacept is considered INVESTIGATIONAL for all other indications, including, but not limited to, the treatment of: ankylosing spondylitis, Crohn's disease, giant cell arteritis and Takayasu's arteritis, graft versus host disease (GVHD), lupus nephritis, multiple sclerosis, psoriasis vulgaris, scleroderma, systemic lupus erythematosus, Type 1 diabetes, ulcerative colitis and uveitis.
+Abatacept is considered investigatational/unproven and therefore considered NOT MEDICALLY NECESSARY for all other indications, including, but not limited to, the treatment of: ankylosing spondylitis, Crohn's disease, giant cell arteritis and Takayasu's arteritis, graft versus host disease (GVHD), lupus nephritis, multiple sclerosis, psoriasis vulgaris, scleroderma, systemic lupus erythematosus, Type 1 diabetes, ulcerative colitis and uveitis.

 Intravenous Administration for Adult RA (2.1)

 Body Weight of Patient Dose Number of Vials

 60 to 100 kg 750 mg 3